disruptiveplanets/AIME/code/density/readme.md

 Knowing that everything works, I re-pushed the blob calculation to the supercomputer, both because I moved the blob and because I wanted to check that the K3m components, which are quite important, were precise.
 I also ran lumpy-1-1 for all models except blob.

 In case I end up testing the rotated blob case, I generated an example called rot-blob.
 But to find moments for it, we'd need to rotate it into the principal axis frame, which sounds deeply annoying.
 So I'm not going to yet.

+I also learned of a mistake in my in and out density distributions, so I recalculated those and pushed the fits to the supercomputer again.
+Now blob, in, and out are running.